chris-horner/RhythmSticks/README.md

 RhythmSticks
 ============

-A debug Android View that overlays a grid to verify that UI elements adhere to a visual rhythm.
+A debug Android View that overlays a grid to verify UI elements adhere to a visual rhythm.

 ![](images/example.png)